inspec/inspec-aws/docs/resources/aws_ec2_internet_gateways.md

 # aws_ec2_internet_gateways

-Use the `aws_ec2_internet_gateways` InSpec audit resource to test properties of a plural AWS EC2 Internet Gateway.
+Use the `aws_ec2_internet_gateways` InSpec audit resource to test properties of multiple AWS EC2 internet gateways.

-The AWS::EC2::InternetGateway resource allocates an internet gateway for use with a VPC.
-After creating the Internet gateway, you then attach it to a VPC..
+The `AWS::EC2::InternetGateway` resource allocates an internet gateway for use with a VPC.
+After creating the internet gateway, you then attach it to a VPC.

 ## Syntax

-Ensure that internet gateway exists.
+Ensure that an internet gateway exists.

     describe aws_ec2_internet_gateways do
       it { should exist }